Macros

 This will bring up a prompt screen for the player to select which token target they are rolling against:

 The target keyword is used similarly to the selected keyword mentioned earlier, with two main differences.
-First, it enables players to use values from tokens they don't control.
-Second, the syntax for referencing the "max" part of an attribute is slightly different.
+First, the "target" keyword allows players to utilize values from tokens they don't control Second, the syntax for referencing the "max" part of an attribute is slightly different.
 See the advanced usage subsection below for more details on the complete syntax.

 Advanced Usage for Targeted Attribute Calls